ali-shabani/vibe-todo/README.md

 7. Use Ctrl+Enter to save while editing descriptions
 8. Use the Delete button to remove a todo

+## Development

+To run the project with a development server with live reloading:

+1. Make sure you have Node.js installed
+2. Install dependencies with `npm install`
+3. Run the development server with `npm run dev`
+4. Open your browser to http://localhost:3000
+5. Any changes to HTML, CSS, or JavaScript files will automatically reload the page

 ## Implementation Details

 - Pure vanilla JavaScript - no frameworks or libraries